Gabriel's Notebook

 As for me, it looks like I'm one of Samael's harem guys.
 It's freaky, but not surprising, considering what I've read about him.

 Somehow pulled from the Otherworld into Empirica Sin, Aedvectis would come to be powerful forces in shaping the culture and technological advances of all three Realms.
-These outworlder beings arrived with mysterious new skills, ideas, and abilities, and Empirica Sin's people would prove receptive to both the and the wonder of it all.
+These outworlder beings arrived with mysterious new skills, ideas, and abilities, and Empirica Sin's people would prove receptive to both the danger and the wonder of it all.

 It is unknown how many Aedvectis have come to Empirica Sin, as not all are forthcoming with their origins.
 This is particularly true of the more controversial Anima Emuct Aedvectis, outworlders who take possession of someone's body rather than arriving whole, with their own.